Time-Varying Dispersion Integer-Valued GARCH Models: Appendix

 \subsection{Proof of Theorem \ref{moments_P-INGARCH}}

-Let $\{Y_t\}_{t\in\mathbb N}$ be a first-order negative binomial INGARCH process.
-Under condition $\|{\bf A}\|_1+\|{\bf B}\|_1<1$, Theorem \ref{Thm_StatErg} holds (for $p=1$) and gives us that $\{Y_t\}_{t\in\mathbb N}$ has a unique stationary and ergodic solution.
+Let $\{Y_t\}_{t\in\mathbb N}$ be a first-order negative binomial tv-DINGARCH process.
+Under condition $\|{\bf A}\|_1+\|{\bf B}\|_1<1$, Theorem \ref{Thm_StatErg} holds (for $p=1$) and gives us that $\{ \boldsymbol{\xi} _t\}_{t\in\mathbb Z}$ has a stationary and ergodic solution.
 Moreover, this process is a Markov chain.
-Therefore, we will now show that Tweedie's criterion is satisfied for a test function to show the finiteness of arbitrary moments stated in the lemma \citep{meytwe1993}.
+Therefore, we need to show that Tweedie's criterion (for instance, see Chapter 15 from \cite{meytwe1993}) is satisfied for an appropriate test function to prove the finiteness of arbitrary moments.

 Consider the test function $V(x,z)=1+x^k+z^k$, for $x,z>0$ and arbitrary $k\in\mathbb N$.
 It follows that

 where $Y\sim\mbox{NB}(\lambda,\phi)$.
 From proof of Lemma (A.1) from \cite{chrfok2014}, we have that the $d$-th moment of $Y\sim\mbox{NB}(\lambda,\phi)$, for $d\geq 2$, satisfies the recursive equation